 Are custom assets necessary for your business?
 It depends:

-• Audiences will occasionally allow for lower-quality photography for non-profits and mom and pops, as it can convey a less-polished, earnest image.
-Sometimes having overly slick imagery actually inhibits trust!
+- Audiences will occasionally allow for lower-quality photography for non-profits and mom and pops, as it can convey a less-polished, earnest image.
+Sometimes having overly slick imagery and assets actually inhibits trust!

 Clients should be advised early and often that their website can be coded and it can be updated, and a strong brand voice expressed through elegant copywriting is an absolute prerequisite.
 But strong photographic and video assets are what transforms something generically pleasant into something specific and memorable.
 Plan for it!